-POSSIBLE POINTS PROJECT OVERVIEW The reviewer will allocate five points for each "Yes" response and zero points for each "No" res $1-4$. sponse in Questions Is the Applicant located in, or serving, a targeted enforcement area identified in the solicitation?
-5 2.
+APPLICANT INFORMATION AND PROJECT OVERVIEW The reviewer will allocate five points for each "Yes" response and zero points for each "No" response for Questions 1 - 3.
 Does the applicant have an active SAM.gov registration?
+5 Is the requested project period consistent with the dates provided in the solicitation?
 5 3.
+Does the length of the project period seem appropriate for the project activities described?
+5

+PROBLEM IDENTIFICATION AND SCOPE OF WORK

-Is the requested project period consistent with the dates provided in the solicitation?
-5 Does the timeline seem appropriate for the project activities described?
-5 PROJECT SUMMARY The reviewer will allocate up to five points for each response in Questions 5 - 14 based on the 0 = Fails to meet requirements, irrelevant response, not applicable ("No") 1 = Partially meets requirements, has vague awareness 2 = Meets requirement, borderline relevance, demonstrates basic understanding 3 = Meets requirement, competent descriptions, demonstrates understanding 4 = Meets requirement, substantial descriptions, advance understanding 5 = Exceeds requirement, advance/expert descriptions, complete understanding e scale below.
-5. Does the Problem ID clearly describe how the PSN program will service, or benefit, a targeted enforcement area?
-5 Does the Problem ID clearly describe how the PSN program addresses the USAO goals identified in the solicitation?
+The reviewer will allocate up to five points for each response to Questions 4 - 13 based on the scale below.

+- 0 = Fails to meet requirements, irrelevant response, not applicable ("No") - 1 = Partially meets requirements, has vague awareness - 2 = Meets requirement, borderline relevance, demonstrates basic understanding - 3 = Meets requirement, competent descriptions, demonstrates understanding - 4 = Meets requirement, substantial descriptions, advance understanding - 5 = Exceeds requirement, advance/expert descriptions, complete understanding

+Problem Identification (PID) 4.
+Does the applicant clearly describe the violent crime problem(s) to be addressed with grant funds?
+5 5.
+Does the applicant provide current data (within the last four years) to support the violent crime problem(s) described above?
+5 6.
+Does the applicant clearly describe how grant funds will be used to address the USAO goals identified in the solicitation?
 5 7.
-Does the Problem ID clearly describe the violent crime problem to be addressed with grant funds?
+Is the applicant located in, or serving, at least one of the targeted enforcement areas identified in the solicitation?
 5 8.
-Does the Problem ID provide current data (i.e. within the last four years) to support the violent crime problems identified in their application?
+Does the applicant identify at least one target enforcement area and describe how grant funds will be used to reduce violent crime in this area?
 5 9.
-Bonus Points: Does the Problem ID indicate the recipient proposes to use evidence-based practices and the response clearly describe/cite the practices to be used?
+Bonus Points: Does the applicant indicate they will be using evidence-based practices as part of their program?
+If yes, does the applicant clearly describe the evidence-based practices to be used?
 5 10.
-Does the Scope of Work clearly describe key partners and their responsibilities as it relates to the recipient's PSN program?
-5 11.
-Does the Scope of Work clearly describe all major tasks and activities to be performed under the award?
+Does the applicant clearly describe all key partners involved in their program and the specific duties of each?
+5 Scope of Work (SOW) 11.
+Does the applicant clearly describe all major tasks and activities to be performed under the award?
 5 12.
-Does the expected outcome described in the Scope of Work seem relevant to the proposed tasks, activities, and identified problem?
+Does the applicant clearly describe how each task and activity will address the problem(s) identified in the PID?
 5 13.
-Does the Scope of Work clearly describe how the performance and completion of each identified task/activity will be verified and what source of documentation will be maintained and provided to OCJG for payment requests?
-5 14.
-Does the Scope of Work clearly describe how 30 percent of awarded grant funds will be used to support activities focused on the investigation and prosecution of criminal and/or transnational organizations engaging in high levels of violent crime, firearms offenses, human trafficking, and drug trafficking?
-5 SPENDING PLAN AND BUDGET The reviewer will allocate up to five points for each response in Questions 15 - 17 based on the 0 = Contains five or more discrepancies on the submitted spending plan and budget 1 = Contains four discrepancies on the submitted spending plan and budget 2 = Contains three discrepancies on the submitted spending plan and budget 3 = Contains two discrepancies on the submitted spending plan and budget 4 = Contains one discrepancy on the submitted spending plan and budget 5 = Contains no (zero) discrepancies on the submitted spending plan and budget ne scale below.
-15. Are the budgeted items appropriate for the tasks and activities described in the Scope of Work?
+Does the applicant clearly describe how 30 percent of awarded grant funds will be used to support activities focused on the investigation and prosecution of criminal and/or transnational organizations engaging in high levels of violent crime, firearms offenses, human trafficking, and drug trafficking?
 5

+BUDGET

+The reviewer will allocate up to five points for each response in Questions 14 - 17 based on the scale below.

+- 0 = Submitted budget contains five or more discrepancies - 1 = Submitted budget contains four discrepancies - 2 = Submitted budget contains three discrepancies - 3 = Submitted budget contains two discrepancies - 4 = Submitted budget contains one discrepancy - 5 = Submitted budget contains no (zero) discrepancies